-The Busselton Jetty is home to one of only six underwater observatories in the world!
+The Busselton Jetty is home to one of only five underwater observatories in the world!

 Ride the new electric Jetty Train 1.7km out to sea, with 360 degree views across Geographe Bay, and take a tour through the Underwater Observatory at the end of the Jetty.
 Our experienced guides lead you through the natural wonders that lie beneath the jetty where its piles create Australia’s greatest artificial reef, host to an awe inspiring “forest” of vividly-coloured tropical and sub-tropical corals, sponges, fish and invertebrates.